 - Car rental loss and damage insurance: If this is a feature that stands out to you, learn more about how to get car rental insurance from your credit card.

 - Roadside assistance: 24-hour help covering cars, motorcycles and even RVs.

 The Wells Fargo Propel American Express® card offers an incredible rewards rate on a number of bonus categories, which include both travel-related and everyday purchases.
 If you spend a lot on the rewards categories, it won’t take long to rack up points with this card.

 This card is also a great choice for someone who wants flexible rewards with a single card.
 It offers both travel and cash back redemptions, among other options, giving you a wide selection to choose from.

-And since there’s no annual fee, you don’t have to worry about whether you’re spending enough to make the card worth it.
+And since there’s a $0 annual fee, you don’t have to worry about whether you’re spending enough to make the card worth it.

 But with that said, the Wells Fargo Propel American Express® card isn’t a great option for people who want special travel perks, like airport lounge access, airline and hotel transfer partners or travel expense credits.